palantus/entitystorage/README.md

 Using .relations (or .rels), you get an object with relations in arrays (doesn't assume only one).

 Note that by stepping through relations, the type is Entity and not any custom (as it would be impossible to infer it).
-You can however always get a typed version by giving it to the constructor (new MyType(entity)).
+You can however always get a typed version by calling .from like this: `MyType.from(entity)`.

 ## Indices